-Students who desire to withdraw from a course should submit a Course Withdrawal Request Form.
-Students have until the end of the 7th week to withdraw from (drop) a course.
+Students who desire to withdraw from a course should notify the Registrar's Office at registrar@wciu.edu.
+Students have until the end of the 10th week to withdraw from a course.

 Lack of Attendance

 A student will be administratively withdrawn from a course if no assignments have been submitted and the student has not participated in any graded activities or communicated with the instructor for three consecutive weeks.